Skip to main content

 • B is coming soon, and to encourage players to come try their game, they decide to give 100 gold to all players who have completed the tutorial of game A.

-If you visualize these games as state machines, this essentially means you are essentially embedding the logic of A (to know whether or not the user has completed the tutorial) inside game B.
+If you visualize these games as state machines, this essentially means you are embedding the logic of A (to know whether or not the user has completed the tutorial) inside game B.

 However, what happens if game A updates (either because they simply update frequently, or because they don't like what game B is doing)?
 This will undoubtedly introduce errors in game B.